RedHatInsights/ccx-notification-service/docs/index.md

 1. Content of that table is consumed by `ccx-notification-service` periodically.
 1. Newest results from `new_reports` table is compared with results stored in `reported` table.
 1. If changes (new issues) has been found, notification message is sent into Kafka topic named `platform.notifications.ingress`.
+1. New issues is also sent to Service Log via REST API
 1. The newest result is stored into `reported` table to be used in the next `ccx-notification-service` iteration.

 ### Remarks